How to Spend a Day at Baby Beach Aruba

 Tips for Visiting Baby Beach Aruba

-• TWO SIDES It’s easiest to think of Baby Beach as two parts — the Big Mama’s side and the Rum Reef side.
+- TWO SIDES – It’s easiest to think of Baby Beach as two parts– the Big Mama’s side and the Rum Reef side.
 Big Mama’s is to the left, facing the ocean, and draws a bigger crowd.
 The ocean floor is pristine on this side, allowing visitors to wade out far into the water with little seagrass or rocks underneath.
-The Rum Reef side, to the right, is more rugged and has fewer visitors.
+The Rum Reef side, to the right, is more rugged and has slightly lighter crowds.
 The water is just as magical here, but there are larger areas of seagrass and a rockier ocean floor.
 That said, it’s still minimal and very easy to get around once you’re in the water.
-If you want to avoid the crowds, stick to the Rum Reef side.

-• PARKING AND PALAPAS It is completely free to park at Baby Beach (and all beaches in Aruba for that matter).
-The palapas (beach huts) are also completely free to use on a first come first serve basis.
+- PARKING AND PALAPAS – It is completely free to park at Baby Beach (and all beaches in Aruba, for that matter).
+The palapas (beach huts) are also completely free to use on a first-come, first-served basis.
 If you see an open palapa, feel free to use it!

 Where to Stay Near Baby Beach Aruba